JohnCoene/grapher/docs/docs/layout.md

 ## Static

 By default grapher will use the `igraph::layout_nicely` function to compute the position of nodes but you can specify any other as `method` argument.
+The function also optionally takes a `weights` argument to specify links weights to take into account.

 ```r
 graph(g) %>%